fabiohecht/kafka-bookstore-tutorial/README.md

 When an order is placed, then the event is published to the topic “purchase”.
 The field “packet” is null at first, then updated as soon as the order is shipped.
 But the order isn’t shipped before it’s paid for!

-##### Payment Partner
+##### Payment API Endpoint

-The Payment Notification microservice knows when customers have paid for an order (it calls an API, is called by a webhook, triggered by a file transfer, whatever), and produces a message in the “payment” topic when it happens.
+The Payment API Endpoint microservice knows when customers have paid for an order.
+Let's say it calls an API, or it is called by a webhook, triggered by a file transfer, whatever.
+The point is that it produces a message in the “payment” topic when it happens.
 For simplicity, all orders are paid in full.

 ##### Shipping Partner

 Once the order is paid for, it is shipped.
-First, the “purchase” topic is updated with the packet id.
-The Shipping Notification microservice is triggered by the shipping company (let’s say an API is called) and updates the topic “shipping” with statuses “underway”, “delivered”, or “lost”.
+Once the Kafka Bookstore ships an item, it updates the “purchase” topic with the packet id informed by the Shipping partner.
+Then, the Shipping Partner microservice is triggered by the shipping company (let’s say at calls ans API) and produces a message in the topic “shipping” with the status “underway”, “delivered”, or “lost”.

+### Kafka Cluster

+The Kafka Cluster groups all basic Kafka infrastructure.
+It contain one Zookeeper instance, one Kafka Broker, and one Schema Registry instance.
+It is where all Kafka topics are stored together with their metadata (schemas).

+### Data Transformation

+We will use both KSQL and Kafka Streams to consume streaming data from Kafka Topics, transform and aggregate it, and write (produce) them to other Kafka topics.

+### Web UIs

+A user can interact with Kafka using command-line tools, APIs, or Web UIs.
+In this tutorial, the following web UIs are
+available:

+ - Confluent Control Center
+ - Landoop Topics UI, Connect UI, Schema Registry UI

-### Target systems
+### Rest Proxy

-**TODO**
+Exposes a REST interface that can be used by streaming clients that do not dispose of a native client library.
+We won't use it for this demo.

+### Elasticsearch and Kibana

+We will use Kafka Connect to write some data to Elasticsearch and visualize them using Kibana.

-### Topic recap
+### Topic overview

-**TODO**
+The following Kafka Topics will be used in this tutorial:

+ * Book
+ * Customer
+ * Interaction
+ * Purchase
+ * Payment
+ * Shipping

 ## Running Platform